 If it's a monster, you must fight it.
 See Combat.
 Resolve the combat completely before you go on.
-If you kill it, go up a level (or two, for some especially nasty monsters!) and take the appropriate number of Treasures.
+If you kill it, go up a level (or two, for some especially nasty monsters!) and take the appropriate number of Treasures..

-If the card is a curse - see Curses, p.
-6 - it applies to you immediately (if it can) and is discarded.
+If the card is a curse or a trap - see Curses and Traps, p.
+5 - it applies to you immediately (if it can) and is discarded.